-When trying to assess our children’s adjustment to and experience of school, we typically turn to the obvious indicators — grades, participation in extra-curricular activities, social involvement, moods — and these are all pertinent.
+When trying to assess our children’s adjustment to and experience of success in school, we typically turn to the obvious indicators — grades, participation in extra-curricular activities, social involvement, moods — and these are all pertinent.

 But what are some important indicators parents can look for that would inform them about how their children are really adjusting?